-(b) The Nomination Committee will carry out, among other things, the following functions: (i) be responsible for providing shareholders with an independent and objective evaluation of and assurance that the members of the Board of Directors are competent and will foster the company's long-term success and secure its competitiveness; (ii) review and evaluate the qualifications of persons nominated to the Board of Directors as well as other appointments that require the approval of the Board of Directors and (iii) assess the effectiveness of the processes and procedures of the Board of Directors in the election or replacement of directors.
+(b) The Nomination Committee will carry out, among other things, the following functions: (i) be responsible for providing shareholders with an independent and objective evaluation of and assurance that the members of the Board of Directors are competent and will foster the company's long-term success and secure its competitiveness; (ii) review and evaluate the qualifications of persons nominated to the Board of Directors as well as other appointments that require the approval of the Board of Directors in the election or replacement of directors.

-\ The Board of Directors upon the favorable endorsement of the Audit Committee approved the Internal Audit Charter on February 6, 2018.
+^{} The Board of Directors upon the favorable endorsement of the Audit Committee approved the Internal Audit Charter on February 6, 2018.